Humanities & NGOs Jobs

 Partnerships & Resource Mobilization Manager

-Openings: 1 Location: Nairobi – Gigiri UN Crescent (Karura interface) Overview: Our client is looking for a Partnerships Manager to grow institutional funding and strategic corporate alliances.
-You’ll mine opportunities, lead proposal design with programs and MEAL, and keep a disciplined pipeline.
-The board expects credible multi-year funding and thoughtful co-creation with donors.
+Openings: 1 Location: Nairobi – Gigiri UN Crescent (Karura interface) Overview: Fundraising isn’t just about numbers; it’s about relationships, trust, and co-creating impact.
+In this role, you’ll be the architect behind strategic partnerships, translating opportunities into credible proposals that secure multi-year funding.
+Your day-to-day blends strategic thinking with meticulous pipeline management, ensuring that every pitch, every budget, and every narrative resonates with potential partners.
+Our client prizes sophistication and nuance.
+You’ll work hand-in-hand with program teams and MEAL specialists to design bids that balance ambition with accountability.
+From restricted and unrestricted funding blends to co-funding negotiations, you’ll shape deals that strengthen the organization’s mission while building lasting institutional confidence.
+This is not a desk-only job.
+You’ll track donor intel, maintain CRM systems, and guide colleagues on stewardship, coaching teams to tell compelling, data-driven stories that matter.
+Every relationship cultivated, every proposal submitted, and every partnership nurtured reflects both strategy and care.
+If you thrive on connecting missions with resources, enjoy shaping long-term collaborations, and can navigate complex donor landscapes with confidence, this role places you at the heart of organizational growth and influence.
 Key Responsibilities: - Build pipeline; manage capture plans and donor intel. - Lead bid design (theory of change, budget, MEL, risk). - Negotiate restricted/unrestricted blends; manage co-funding. - Maintain CRM, reporting cadences, and relationship maps. - Coach program teams on donor stewardship.
 Education & Experience: - IR/Dev/Business; 5–7 yrs in fundraising/partnerships for NGOs.
 Skills & Tools: - Proposal writing, budgeting, CRM, negotiation, storytelling.
 KPIs: - Win rate, revenue growth, donor retention, diversification.
 Compensation (Kenya): KES 210,000–340,000 + performance bonus.
 Figures are client estimates and vary with wins and portfolio.
 Benefits: - Medical, pension, phone/data, travel.
 Growth Path: - Senior Partnerships → Head of Development → Director, External Relations.
 Ideal promotion cycle.

 K sh 210,000 – 340,000 gross / month